jpbarto/serverless-chaos-lab/docs/lab_2_inject_fault.md

 1. Define the event body

     Give the event a name such as `TestObject001` and use the following JSON.
-Be sure and modify the JSON replacing the two occurrences of `< YOUR S3 BUCKET NAME >` with the name of your S3 bucket.
+Be sure and modify the JSON replacing the two occurrences of `< YOUR S3 BUCKET NAME >` with the name of the S3 bucket created in the first lab.

     ```json
     {